21 Expired Listing Scripts That Could Change Minds

 8. The client success story script

-• Objective: Share real-life wins to build trust and demonstrate your expertise.
+• Goals or focus icon showing a bullseye with an arrow inside a pink circle.
+Objective: Share real-life wins to build trust and demonstrate your expertise.

 • Relate the success story to their current situation.